sauthieg/sauthieg.github.io/_posts/2016-06-27-blocking-on-promises.markdown

 }
 ~~~

-Dead simple, isn't it ?
+Dead simple, isn't it?

 The strangest thing happened when we engaged a timeout on the promise
 (using [`getOrThrow(10, SECONDS)`][get-or-throw]).
 After the timeout expired,
-the Promise unblocked and we saw a real `Response` inside (with an associated `SocketTimeoutException`), just like if it was already there, but without the
+the Promise unblocked and we saw a real `Response` inside (with an associated `SocketTimeoutException`), just as if it was already there, but without the
 promise triggering callbacks.

 How could this be possible?
 Having a thread waiting for a result of another HTTP
-request, when the http client library in use (Apache HttpAsyncClient in our case)
+request, when the HTTP client library in use (Apache HttpAsyncClient in our case)
 is supposed to handle threads by itself (and correctly).

 Well, we had to dig, but we found the key deep inside the HTTP library: